Langton49/Escape-Solstara_1.0/README.md

 ### Install
 - Download the build folder through the link above.
 - Find the Escape Solstara zip folder and unzip it.
+- Move the Escape Solstara.exe file to the parent folder (the one containing UnityPlayer.dll).
 - Launch the Escape Solstara.exe file.
 ### In-Game
 - Enter the desired number of players and specify how many artifacts each player must find before revealing the passphrase.